 The Citizens’ War Memorial

-The Citizens' War Memorial immediately north of the Cathedral, was unveiled on 9 June 1937 by Colonel S C P Nicholls during a service conducted by Archbishop Julius.
+The Citizens’ War Memorial immediately north of the ChristChurch Cathedral, was unveiled on 9 June 1937 by Colonel S. C. P. Nicholls during a service conducted by Archbishop Julius.

-The figures were first modelled in clay by the Christchurch Sculptor William Trethewey, and afterwards reproduced in plaster, and the moulds were forwarded to England where they were cast in bronze by A B Burton.
+The figures were first modelled in clay by the Christchurch sculptor William Trethewey, and afterwards reproduced in plaster.
+The moulds were forwarded to England where they were cast in bronze by A. B. Burton.